 - Your host’s control panel or dashboard login

-SSH, SFTP, and FTP credentials provide a unique way to transfer files from one host to another.
-The manner in which this happens is unique to each method.
+SSH, SFTP, FTPS, and FTP credentials provide a way to transfer files from one host to another.
+The manner in which this happens is different for each method:

 Why does Jetpack need them?

 We need credentials in order to restore your files and data.
 We can also use these to connect for backups if the Jetpack connection isn’t working.
 It is by far the most efficient and reliable way to back up the potentially large amounts of data involved with running a site.